Hormone replacement therapy (HRT)

 Testosterone

-Your doctor may prescribe you testosterone if you have a low sex drive and HRT alone hasn’t worked for you.
+HRT is the first treatment a doctor will prescribe for you if you have a low sex drive (libido) and other (non-hormonal) reasons for this have been explored.
+If HRT alone hasn’t worked for you, your doctor may prescribe you testosterone.

-There are different types of HRT medication that you can take in a number of ways.
+There are different types of HRT medicine that you take in a number of ways.
 Your GP will talk to you about your options to help you work out which is best for you.

 HRT patches

-You stick a self-adhesive patch on your skin below your waist, which will provide a constant flow of hormones.
-You remove the patch once or twice a week, depending on the product.
-You then replace it with a fresh patch on a different area of your skin each time.
+You stick a self-adhesive patch on your skin below your waist to provide a slow release of hormones.
+You renew the patch once or twice a week, depending on the product.
+After removing the patch, you replace it with a fresh one on a different area of your skin each time.

 Don’t put the patches on or near your breasts or under the waistband of your clothes.
 Patches may irritate your skin.
 If a patch falls off in the bath, put a new one on once your skin has cooled down.